 Cross the bridges of the Quayside

-First things first – get your bearings in Geordieland by starting with a mooch around the Quayside – it’s one of the unmissable things to do in Newcastle.
+First things first – get your bearings in Geordieland by starting with a mooch around the Quayside.
 Spanning the River Tyne is the iconic Tyne Bridge – which looks just like the Sydney Harbor Bridge, albeit on a slightly smaller scale.
 There’s also the Millennium Bridge, joining Newcastle and sister city Gateshead.
 There are in fact seven bridges over the Tyne, the others being the Queen Elizabeth II Metro Bridge, High Level Bridge, Swing Bridge and King Edward VII bridge.

 The Quayside comes to life by night – home to some of Newcastle’s coolest and most stylish bars, restaurants and clubs.
 Geordies know how to party, so for an unforgettable night out make sure you paint this part of The Toon red.
 It makes a nice brunch or lunch spot during the day too.